liuhuigmail/GrowingBugRepository/framework/bug-mining/README.md

 echo "WORK_DIR: $WORK_DIR"
 cat example.txt | while read line
 ```
-What you need to do is to chanhge `bug-mining` to the working directory you want to use and change `example.txt` to the text file you used in step1.
+What you need to do is to chanhge `bug-mining` to the working directory you want to use and change `example.txt` to the text file you used in previous step.

 ## Run the script to mine the bug

-Based on the step1 and step2, the `execute-run-by-bug.sh` should be executed as:
+Based on the previous steps, the `execute-run-by-bug.sh` should be executed as:

 ```bash
 ./execute-run-by-bug.sh